maxgoren/MCTk/README.md

 C++ to address some of the features that are present in other libraries but lacking out of the box with BearLibTerminal.
-A few examples of whats offered: is A* path finding, a Dijkstra Map generator, Random integer and float generators, Perlin noise, and a maze generator, and an extended feature set for BLT's color_t type, just to name a few.
+A few examples of whats offered: is A* path finding, a Dijkstra Map generator, Random integer and float generators, Perlin noise, and a maze generator, BSP dungeon generator, and an interface for BLT's color_t type, just to name a few.
 A full list of what is implemented is below.
 This is a work in progress, so not all of the bugs have been shaken out.
 More features will be added regularly.